 How To Start A Haunted House Business

 So you have a great idea that will scare the life right out of your victims.
 Rather it be clowns, zombies or monsters whatever your idea is will take a lot of work to bring to life.
-In this series we will cover the steps that will have to be completed and the hurdles you will have to overcome to get your haunt off the ground and to run a haunted house successfully.
+In this series we will cover the steps that will have to be completed and the hurdles you will have to overcome to get your haunt off the ground and to run a haunted house business successfully.
 We will start off with some basic planning then go into business plans, layouts, licensing, fire and building codes, insurance, safety and many other topics.

 To start off I am sure you have this image of some sort of haunt that will scare your victims and make you a fortune and your ready to run with it now.
 Well I am going to tell you to take a step back and do a little planning and layout.
 This idea probably consists of much more than you are thinking about right now and if you do not plan for it all it can come back and bite ya in the butt.
 So here is what I want you to do to start with, grab a pad of paper and a pen.
 Now below I will make a list of some of the basic things that need to be considered and dealt with prior to opening.
 With each of these topics think and write down anything you can think of that is related to a specific area and what it will cost and how much time you will need to implement it.